Heat-Resistant Landscaping: Drought-Tolerant Rural Garden Design for the UK

 Eastern England offers ideal conditions for Mediterranean-style gardens.
 Low rainfall, free-draining soils, and relatively warm summers suit the full palette of drought-tolerant plants.
 Focus on true Mediterranean species like cistus, lavender, and rosemary, supplemented by prairie plants and ornamental grasses.
 Gardens here can achieve the no-water ideal demonstrated at Beth Chatto’s garden.

-Scotland presents unique challenges.
+Scotland presents distinct challenges.
 Eastern Scotland faces genuine drought risk, suitable for similar plants to eastern England if cold-hardy.
 Western and Highland areas need wind-resistant, cold-tolerant species.
 Focus on native plants like Scots pine, heathers, and hardy sedges.
 Coastal Scottish gardens can grow surprisingly diverse plants given excellent drainage.

 Cost considerations and budgeting